A photo of a harbor with two large container ships ready for unloading.

 Summary

 Operating a system reliably, at scale, and through regular updates is challenging, but a vast amount of accumulated experience and infrastructure can help to reduce friction.
-Just as with all other architecture and design decisions, some planning and upfront investment that is tailored to the needs of the specific system can ease operations.
+Just as with all other architecture and design decisions, some planning and up-front investment that is tailored to the needs of the specific system can ease operations.
 At a certain scale and velocity, it is likely a good idea to bring experts, but an understanding of key ideas such as observability, release management, and virtualization can help to establish a shared understanding and awareness of the needs of others in the project.
 Machine learning in software projects creates extra uncertainty, extra challenges, and extra tools during operations, but does not fundamentally change the key strategies of how different team members together can design the system for reliable operation and updates.

 Further Readings

 As all chapters, this text is released under Creative Commons BY-NC-ND 4.0 license.
-Last updated on 2024-03-10.
+Last updated on 2024-06-13.